Academic misconduct (Cheating, plagiarism, collusion, and other such issues)

 "Collusion" - working with another student on an individual assignment and presenting these ideas as your own work (group projects are different - get advice from a tutor if you're not sure)

-"Commissioning" - getting someone else to write your assignment for you
+"Contract cheating" - getting someone else to write your assignment for you - the University takes an especially dim view of this sort of thing

-"Duplication" - submitting the same piece of work twice for different assignments
+"Self-plagiarism" - submitting the same piece of work twice for different assignments - if you re-use your own work you must reference it like any other quotation.

 The above is not a full list.
-See the Procedure for Dealing with breaches of Assessment Regulations or our Plain English guide to the regulations here for the complete information.
+Click here for complete information.

 UK universities take plagiarism very seriously